NavaraCloudServices/github-copilot-groundschool/README.md

 - If nothing shows up after Copilot writes some lines, press enter and wait a couple of seconds.
 - Press **Ctrl + Enter**, to see more suggestions.
 - Use Copilot chat to support your learning and development.
 - Press **Ctrl + i** to start Copilot chat inline within your code.

 ## Pre-requisites

-**GitHub Copilot access**
+### GitHub Copilot access

-If you still do not have an active Copilot license, a 30 day trial can be requested here: https://github.com/github-copilot/signup.
+If you still do not have an active Copilot license, a 30 day trial can be requested [here](https://github.com/github-copilot/signup).

 ### IDE Extensions